HugoChenel/hugochenel.github.io/_pages/Biohacking.md

 <br>
 Autophagy is the process of clearing out damaged cellular components, while apoptosis is the controlled death of old or/and damaged cells.
 Both are essential for maintaining cellular health.
 <br>
 Strategies like intermittent fasting and supplements like spermidine can trigger autophagy and help the body to clean out cellular “junk”.
 This rejuvenates cells and helps keep tissues functioning optimally.
+Also, Nrf2 activation (via compounds like sulforaphane) promotes the production of detoxifying enzymes that help eliminate toxins or harmful byproducts that accumulate over time, to preserve the integrity of various cellular components.

-**Decline in stem cell activity**
+**Stem cell function**
 <br>
 Stem cells are responsible for repairing and regenerating tissues.
 With age, stem cell numbers and activity decrease, meaning our body repairs damage more slowly.
 <br>